CDonnerer/xgboost-distribution/README.rst

 gradients to estimate the parameters of the distribution.

-Below, we show a performance comparison of ``XGBDistribution`` and the `NGBoost`_ ``NGBRegressor``, using the Boston Housing dataset, estimating normal distributions.
+Below, we show a performance comparison of ``XGBDistribution`` and the `NGBoost`_ ``NGBRegressor``, using the California Housing dataset, estimating normal distributions.
-While the performance of the two models is essentially identical (measured on negative log-likelihood of a normal distribution and the RMSE), ``XGBDistribution`` is **30x faster** (timed on both fit and predict steps):
+While the performance of the two models is fairly similar (measured on negative log-likelihood of a normal distribution and the RMSE), ``XGBDistribution`` is **15x faster** (timed on both fit and predict steps):

 .. image:: https://raw.githubusercontent.com/CDonnerer/xgboost-distribution/main/imgs/performance_comparison.png
           :align: center